swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 #### Example scenario

 In this proposal we will focus only on the runtime aspects of distributed actors and methods, i.e. what happens in order to create, send, and receive messages formed when a distributed method is called on a remote actor.
-For more details on distributed actor isolation and other compile-time checks, please refer to [SE-0336: Distributed Actor Isolation](https://github.com/apple/swift-evolution/blob/main/proposals/0336-distributed-actor-isolation.md).
+For more details on distributed actor isolation and other compile-time checks, please refer to [SE-0336: Distributed Actor Isolation][isolation].

 We need to pass around distributed actors in order to invoke methods on them at some later point in time.
 We need those actors to declare `distributed` methods such that we have something we can message them with, and there must be some lifecycle and registration mechanisms related to them.